 Interview is an art.
 Unlike common misconception, It is definitely not an activity of asking series of uncoiled questions.
 In fact, a good interview calls for strong logistics, techniques, and psychological parameters.

-You do interview to gauge the caliber and personality of a candidate.
+You do interviews to gauge the calibre and personality of a candidate.
 Certainly, you don’t have to be a great mentalist like Joseph Dunninger to read your candidate’s true skills.
 Adopting certain patterns in the interview is all you need to be an outstanding interviewer.